drmason13/advent_of_code_traits/CONTRIBUTING.md

 # Contributing

-This project accepts Issues and Pull Requests on [GitHub](https://github.com/drmason13/advent_of_code_traits).
+advent_of_code_traits welcomes contributions from everyone.
+This document explains how you can contribute and how to get started.

+If you have any questions about contributing or need help with anything, feel free to ask questions on issues.

-If it is your first time contributing to a rust project then welcome!
-This could be a good place to contribute.
-It's a small, low-pressure library that is used for fun.
+This is a friendly place to contribute.
+It's a small, low-pressure library that is used for fun, enjoy yourself.

+All contributors are expected to follow the [Rust Code of Conduct].

 Please follow the following steps to help keep things running smoothly.